 Based in South London and Central London we produce our own delicious honey to sell.
-2014 Brockley and Greenwich honey will be available at Broca Market, Brockley, Cafe Crema in New Cross, Apple and Orange in Greenwich, Park Beekeeping Supplies and El's Kitchen in Ladywell in late July to Oct.
+2014 Brockley and Greenwich honey will be available at Broca Market, Brockley, Cafe Crema in New Cross, Apple and Orange in Greenwich, Park Beekeeping Supplies and El's Kitchen in Ladywell in July to Oct.
 A new site in London Fields is also producing honey and this will be available at A Gold´s delicatessen in Spitalfields.
 There were new apiaries set up for the University of London in Russell Square and for Barnes and Bousfield Primary Schools in 2013 as part of their sustainability and education programmes.
 We are also pleased to be starting a new apiary for the Old Bailey.
 Support bees and help the campaign by 38 Degrees to keep the ban on harmful pesticides www.38degrees.org.uk.

 Time Out listed Capital Bee's Brockley honey amongst the top six best London Honeys.
-The work of Capital Bee has recently been featured in articles in the Sunday Times Magazine, the Guardian, Waitrose Magazine, the Economist, House Beautiful, ITV 3 and lots of other magazines and documentaries.
+The work of Capital Bee has recently been featured in articles in the Sunday Times Magazine, the Guardian, the Mail, Waitrose Magazine, the Economist, House Beautiful, ITV 3, Channel 4 and lots of other magazines and documentaries.
 Capital Bee has also been kindly awarded the Environmental Business Award for 2013 by London Borough of Lewisham.

 Capital Bee maintains hives in Greenwich for Greenwich University and has hives in Greenwich Royal Park and also a large apiary in Brockley.
 The Greenwich Mausoleum site is of great historical interest as it is by the old mausoleum where some of Nelson's great admirals are buried, such as Admiral Hardy.To see this apiary site and others check out this fab video by Superimpose mag of the bees www.vimeo.com/25756911 or their site at www.superimposemag.com/2011/06/capital-bee/ Capital Bee also sets up and runs beehives for companies, charities and individuals.
 Capital Bee has an apiary on the roof of St Ermin's Hotel in St James Park and also for Capital Symonds in Covent Garden, and for Fox School in Notting Hill as well as for several other central London institutions and individuals.

 For those of you who would like to try your hand at producing your own honey, we also sell and deliver bees direct to your door to minimise stress for you and the bees.
-If you are looking fo a nucleus colony, you can reserve a nucleus for mid June as the May batch has sold out.
-We can also arrange a bee-sitting service if you are away on holiday.
+SOLD OUT FOR 2014.p>

 If you find the prospect of bee-keeping a bit daunting we can also provide our know-how with talks and demonstrations about bee-keeping.

-Green Shoots NXG Trust on Besson Street in New Cross South London runs introduction to beekeeping courses the next one is in Spring 2014 and is bookable via Eventbrite.
-We are also running taster beekeeping courses at St Ermins Hotel will also be running a beekeeping introductory course this year in May with refreshments at the hotel.
+Green Shoots NXG Trust on Besson Street in New Cross South London runs introduction to beekeeping courses the next one is at the end of june 2014 and is bookable via Eventbrite.
+We are also running taster beekeeping courses at St Ermins Hotel in September if you just want to find out a bit more and see what is involved.
 If you are interested in one-to-one beekeeping coaching or to arrange a taster session as a gift we are also now providing this.